nemanjant/PROG2900-Bachelor-project-2025/README.md

 ---

+### Model Comparison

+To evaluate both approaches under consistent conditions, we used the same 5-fold stratified splits:

+- **Consistency:** Random Forest yielded higher macro F1 in 4 of 5 folds, demonstrating more stable performance across splits.
+The LSTM–GRU–Attention network achieved its highest score only in Fold 4.
+- **Peak vs. Average:** Although the deep sequence model surpassed the classical baseline in its best fold (62.1 % vs. 58.6 % accuracy), its lower average highlights sensitivity to data partitioning.
+- **Statistical Significance:** The paired t-test (p = 0.462) confirms no significant difference in average fold performance, suggesting comparable overall reliability.
+- **Practical Guidance:** For consistent, reliable deployment, Random Forest may be preferable; when maximum accuracy is critical and ample data is available, the deep model offers higher peak performance.

+---

+## Conclusions

+This study demonstrates that subtle differences in mouse cursor dynamics can provide meaningful signals of deceptive intent.
+Key findings include:

+- **Behavioral Indicators:** Deceptive responses tend to be faster overall, exhibit higher acceleration and jerk variability, and show increased curvature in the latter phase of movement.
+Truthful responses, by contrast, involve more pauses and hesitation events, suggesting more deliberate processing.
+- **Model Comparison:**
+  - The classical Random Forest classifier delivered stable performance across all folds (≈57.7 % accuracy, 0.576 macro F1, 0.62 AUC), making it a reliable baseline.
+  - The LSTM–GRU–Attention network achieved a higher peak performance in its best fold (62.1 % accuracy, 0.62 macro F1, 0.65 AUC) but was more sensitive to data splits.
+- **Practical Implications:** For applications requiring consistency and ease of deployment, the Random Forest approach is recommended.
+When aiming for maximum accuracy and sufficient training data is available, deep sequence models can yield superior peak results.

+**Future Work:**
+1. **Data Expansion:** Collect larger and more diverse datasets to improve model generalization.
+2. **Feature Fusion:** Combine cursor dynamics with other behavioral or physiological signals (e.g., keystroke timing, gaze tracking).
+3. **Real-Time Detection:** Explore online prediction frameworks for real-time deception detection in interactive systems.

+---

+## References

+C. Mazza, M. Monaro, F. Burla, M. Colasanti, G. Orrù, S. Ferracuti, and P. Roma, “Use of mouse-tracking software to detect faking-good behavior on personality questionnaires: An explorative study,” *Scientific Reports*, vol. 10, p.
+4835, 2020. doi:10.1038/s41598-020-61636-5.
+[Online].
+Available: https://doi.org/10.1038/s41598-020-61636-5

+M. Pusara and C. E. Brodley, “User re-authentication via mouse movements,” in *Proceedings of the 2004 ACM Workshop on Visualization and Data Mining for Computer Security (VizSEC/DMSEC)*, Washington, DC, USA: ACM, 2004, pp. 1–8, isbn:1-58113-974-8. doi:10.1145/1029208.1029210.
+[Online].
+Available: https://www.researchgate.net/publication/221325920

+P. Zimmermann, S. Guttormsen, B. Danuser, and P. Gomez, “Affective computing – a rationale for measuring mood with mouse and keyboard,” *International Journal of Occupational Safety and Ergonomics (JOSE)*, vol. 9, no. 4, pp. 539–551, 2003. doi:10.1080/10803548.2003.11076589.
+[Online].
+Available: https://doi.org/10.1080/10803548.2003.11076589

+S. Khan, C. Devlen, M. Manno, and D. Hou, “Mouse dynamics behavioral biometrics: A survey,” *ACM Computing Surveys*, vol. 37, no. 4, Article 111, pp. 1–32, 2023. doi:10.48550/arXiv.2208.09061.
+[Online].
+Available: https://doi.org/10.1145/3640311

+M. Zuckerman, B. M. DePaulo, and R. Rosenthal, “Verbal and nonverbal communication of deception,” in *Advances in Experimental Social Psychology*, L. Berkowitz, Ed., vol. 14, Academic Press, 1981, pp. 1–59. doi:10.1016/S0065-2601(08)60369-X

+M. Monaro, L. Gamberini, and G. Sartori, “Spotting faked identities via mouse dynamics using complex questions,” in *Proceedings of the British HCI 2018*, Belfast, UK: BCS Learning and Development Ltd., 2018, pp. 1–9. doi:10.14236/ewic/HCI2018.8.
+[Online].
+Available: http://dx.doi.org/10.14236/ewic/HCI2018.8

+N. Siddiqui, R. Dave, M. Vanamala, and N. Seliya, “Machine and deep learning applications to mouse dynamics for continuous user authentication,” *Machine Learning and Knowledge Extraction*, vol. 4, no. 1, pp. 1–24, 2022. doi:https://doi.org/10.3390/make4020023.
+[Online].
+Available: https://doi.org/10.48550/arXiv.2205.13646

 ## Contributing

 This project was part of a bachelor thesis and is not currently accepting contributions.
 However, feel free to explore, fork, or build upon it for educational or research purposes.